leshow/blog/content/post/haskell_vs_rust_serialization.md

 In a lot of ways the libraries function very similarly, and really, comparing the ergonomics of a library across languages is foolish.
 I did write less concrete instances in serde though.

 --

-`i3-tracker` is all synchronous, as is `i3ipc`, which irked me.
-The idea of spawning a new thread to do a timeout and potentially having those pile up unbounded-- while likely never to account for anything more than a momentary stutter (if that) screamed out to me "there has to be a better way".
-So, I did what any individual immersed in Rust of the times would do: I attempted to re-write it in tokio.

-Tokio is super cool, it's also has a rep for being not very approachable.
-I'm not a systems developer, I write code for the web, so it has been a challenge.
-Still, I managed to fork `i3-tracker` and get everything running in a single thread without to much hassle.
-Then I went proudly look at my achievement in htop only to find 2 threads running:

-- One for tokio that had all my futures + timeout code and received input from a `futures::mpsc::channel`
-- And one for listening to i3's UNIX socket, the domain of`i3ipc-rs`

-And thus, I am writing a library intended to be the async version of `i3ipc`, because all it takes is the entire ecosystem to be rewritten in async IO for me to finally be able to do all of this in one thread.